 Our students and our graduates go on to do remarkable things.
-When you join UCI Law, you walk in the footsteps of the proud alumni who came before you.
-In our law school, you can shine in the classroom, but also shine by participating in a vast clinical program, as well as in federal clerkships, or in New York City and Washington, D.C. externships.
+When you join UC Irvine School of Law, you walk in the footsteps of the proud alumni who came before you.
+In our law school, you can shine in the classroom, but also shine by participating in federal clerkships and judicial externships, or in New York City and Washington, D.C. summer and semester programs, or in programs abroad.
+Students benefit from interacting with visiting scholars from all over the world, and with graduate students in our highly regarded Graduate Tax and Global LL.M. programs.
 The depth and breadth of our students' experiences prepare them to hit the ground running as lawyers ready for any modern legal practice.
-UCI Law graduates work locally in Orange County and Southern California, but they also hold dream jobs in every other major market across the United States.
+UC Irvine Law graduates work locally in Orange County and Southern California, but they also hold jobs in every other major market across the United States.
 We are looking for students who want to be part of something bigger, and who wish to join us in the commitment to excellence that was woven into the Law School's DNA from its founding.

-I look forward to meeting the next group of passionate leaders and lawyers-in-the-making who want to call UCI Law home.
+I look forward to meeting the next group of passionate leaders and lawyers-in-the-making who want to call UC Irvine Law home.